-As of 2021, there is an accelerated way of obtaining citizenship.
+As of 2021, there is a new way of obtaining citizenship.
 This Malta Citizenship route is called “Naturalization for Exceptional Services by Direct Investment”.

-What’s great about the citizenship option is that it comes with the right to live, work and study in Malta and the EU.
+What’s great about the citizenship option is that it comes with the right to live, work and study in Malta.
 It also comes with 184 visa-free destinations, including the US, Canada, and the UK.

-Under the new citizenship program, there are now two faster routes for naturalization through investment (3 years and 1 year).
+Under the new citizenship regulations, there are now two routes for naturalization through investment (3 years and 1 year).
 Besides, a donation to charity was introduced, whereas the investment in bonds was removed.

 - Direct investment